BashCache/near-miss-by-one-step-kernel-theory-degeneracy-for-causal-reasoning/README.md

-# Wrong by One Step: A Kernel Theory of Fine-Tuning Failures on Causal Proof Chains
+# Near-Miss by One Step: A Kernel Theory of Degeneracy in Fine-Tuning Causal Proofs

 Comprehensive codebase for training and evaluating decoder-only logical reasoning systems on proof-chain generation, repair, and depth-wise performance analysis.